-- To make a mask using a face as a mold, start off by tearing off a piece of aluminum foil at least twice as long as the subject's face, fold it in half.
+Tear off a piece of aluminum foil at least twice as long as the subject's face, and fold it in half.
 Use the subject's face as a mold by gently pressing the double layer of tin foil over it.
 Wad up the newspaper and place it inside the curved section of the foil mold and lay it on your work surface.

 If you prefer to use a balloon as a mold for your mask, start out by blowing up a balloon and tying it closed.
 Find a bowl or cup your balloon can sit on while you work on it.
 Completely cover the cup or bowl with plastic wrap so the paper mache does not stick to it.

 Tear newspaper into strips about 1 or 2 inches wide and between 4 and 8 inches long.
 Choose a paper mache recipes and make it, and then follow step-by-step directions to cover your foil mold or balloon.

 Cover the foil mold with at least three or four layers of paper mache, letting it dry completely between layers.
 If you are working with a balloon, only cover half of the balloon with paper mache unless you want to make an entire head.